-One more way to get the applications from the Android phone will be by doing it manually.
-First, you will have to select the apps you want to transfer, and then they will have to be moved to the SD card.
-This process will have to be done individually for each application that you have downloaded.
+One more way to get the applications from the Android phone is by doing it manually.
+First, you have to select the apps you want to transfer, and then move them to the SD card.

 We will not recommend that you transfer the applications manually.
 This is because some devices might just become slow, and you might see that your device is unresponsive.
 Apart from this, it will also take a lot of time to transfer to the SD card manually.

-It is now clear for you how to download apps to SD cards on Android phones very easily.
-The only requirement that you need to stick to the steps presented in this article, and it is the only reason we asked you to read the technique first thoroughly and then perform the download subsequently.
+It is now clear to you how to download apps to SD cards on Android phones very easily.
+The only requirement is that you need to stick to the steps in this article, and it is the only reason we ask you to read the technique first thoroughly and then perform the download subsequently.

-If you must have noticed, the method that has been used is not too complicated.
+If you notice, the methods above are not hard to follow.
 Even if you’re not someone who is tech-savvy, you can easily try out how to store apps on an SD card.
-Now, you can easily free up space by shifting applications to your SD card on your phone and still use them.
+Now, you can easily free up space by shifting applications to your SD card on your phone and still using them.

-When you get the applications installed, the default storage space will not be the SD card.
-You might have to move it there manually or using a third-party application.
-We would like to strongly give a piece of advice to you to use an app if you have many apps to be transferred.
+When you install the applications, the default storage space will not be the SD card.
+You might have to move it there manually or use a third-party application.
+We would like to strongly give a piece of advice to you to use an app if you have many apps to transfer.
 In some cases, the manual technique works if there are not too many apps.

 You must know that if you remove the SD card, you will not be able to access those applications.
 Those apps will be present, but it will not be possible for you to use them.